benjaminrust/graphconnect/README.md

 reporting, and App Development.
 The more data and relationships you link with your [Engagement Graph](http://www.HardingPoint.com) the quicker it builds, learns (via AI), and reacts (via Engagement Manager) from your [Neural Network](http://www.HardingPoint.com).

+* [`Graph Connect Deploy`](https://engagementgraph.herokuapp.com/) - Live Graph Connect Deploy Now!
+(Follow instructions below or use [this](https://engagementgraph.herokuapp.com/) shared instance)
 * [`Engagement Browser` - Try Custom App Demo Now ](https://engagementbrowser.herokuapp.com/?neoid=0011I000003ExJzQAK) - Powered by Graph Connect - Synchronized from Salesforce
 * [`Engagement Manager & Orchestration` - Login: readonly/readonly](http://engage.hardingpoint.com/) - Uses Additional Package with your Engagement Graph
 * `Neural Network & AI` - Uses Additional Package on Top with your Engagement Graph
 * `Analytics & Reporting` - Uses Additional Package with your Engagement Graph

-Use the shared instance of this app <a href="https://engagementgraph.herokuapp.com/" target="_new">https://engagementgraph.herokuapp.com/</a> or deploy your own instance on Heroku following instructions below.
 Recommend following instructions below unless you are linking multiple Salesforce instances to a single graph.

 # Installation Instructions
 1. <a href="https://id.heroku.com/login" target="_new">Login to Heroku</a> or <a href="https://signup.heroku.com" target="_new">Create Heroku Credentials</a>